codeforgso/GoVote/README.md

 ````

 The client application is running at http://localhost:8080/.
+The server is running at http://localhost:3001.

 ## Basic Architecture

 The server side is implemented via Express.
-The public site is a React/Redux App.
+The public site is a React App.